Do quantum linear solvers offer advantage for networks-based system of linear equations?: Networks-based linear system problems

 Note that the matrix $ $ is a Hermitian matrix of order $\mathcal{N} = N'= (M + N)$, which is the system size. \end{enumerate}

 The system of linear equations arising from a graph Laplacian matrix is useful in electrical networks to find the effective resistance, $r_\text{eff}$, between two vertices \cite{spielman2010algorithms}.
-Example \ref{ex1} in Appendix \ref{sm:nlspexample} illustrates it.
-Also, Example \ref{ex2} in Appendix \ref{sm:nlspexample} discusses a system of linear equations related to the incidence matrix of a graph that is used to model the traffic flow congestion.
+Example A of Section S.3 in the Supplemental Material illustrates it.
+Also, Example B of the same section discusses a system of linear equations related to the incidence matrix of a graph that is used to model the traffic flow congestion.